GerasimovskaMelanija/Udacity-DataScientist-Nanodegree/1- Data  Science Blog Post/README.md

 # Data Science Blog Post - Udacity Data Scientist Nanodegree

+# File Description

+1. Folder **input**, where you can find the dataset used for solving the problem.
+Also, you can find the dataset on [Kaggle](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data).<br />

+2.**Jupyter Notebook**, where you can see the code.<br />

+3.README Markdown File<br />

 If you want to read the discussion based on this dataset, you can read my post on [Medium](https://melanija-gerasimovska378.medium.com/should-we-really-worry-about-climate-change-6e78efdfd639).

 # Libraries: